Exotelis/skydivemanifest/administration/README.md

     }
 }
 ```

+Note: For a full support of the validation, please use the [from-group component](#form-group) as a wrapper.

 ### Layouts
 Different routes can have different layouts.
 To set a layout for a specific route just add the meta field `layout` with